CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 * which password was given for the possibly protected information,
 * which keys were used to encrypt the information
 * what content the disk has.
 The correct reception should be checked.
-For consignments with highly confidential or on-time content, the recipients should be informed of the despatch and the selected route of transport.
+For consignments with highly confidential or on-time content, the recipients should be informed of the despatch and the chosen route of transport.
 If the need for protection is high, it is advisable to ask the recipient for a confirmation of receipt.
 In each case responsible for the dispatch and for the receipt must be named.
 If there are indications of manipulation or loss, safety management must be informed immediately.

 #### OPS.1.2.3.M8 Physical deletion of media before and after use [user]